ssb-security/moveit-2023-cl0p-analysis/Cl0p group/README.md

-## Threat Actor Overview: TA505 / Cl0p
+## I. Threat Actor Overview: TA505 / Cl0p

 TA505 is a financially motivated cybercrime group believed to be Russian-speaking and active since approximately 2014.
 The group is closely associated with the Cl0p ransomware ecosystem and operates primarily through ransomware-as-a-service (RaaS) and large-scale malware distribution campaigns.